Deanosim/d2-wishlists/README.md

 - Just put `https://raw.githubusercontent.com/Deanosim/d2-wishlists/main/dim-master.txt` into DIM(Destiny Item Manager) and it'll auto update.

-- Just put `https://raw.githubusercontent.com/Deanosim/d2-wishlists/main/ll-master.json` into Little Light.
+- ~~Just put `https://raw.githubusercontent.com/Deanosim/d2-wishlists/main/ll-master.json` into Little Light.~~ Currently have no way to build the Little Light Wishlist so it's not being updated.

 ## How to build wishlists